 Some of the names on the move ahead of the open.

 The company is blaming macro pressures, higher health care costs, and investment in e-commerce for the profit slip, explains Joe Feldman, Telsey Advisory Group, breaking down the big box retailer's quarterly numbers and providing perspective on the company's outlook.

 It all depends on when the weather cracks, says Brian Nagel, Oppenheimer & Co. analyst, providing perspective on how retailers like Home Depot and Lowe's will likely weather the harsh winter.

 2014 may be the year electric car company Tesla Motors takes the world by storm.

 The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.

-Companies making headlines after the bell Tuesday:
+Check out which companies are making headlines after the bell Wednesday.

 Get the best of CNBC in your inbox